Relationships are hard, in general. Throw out all empathy from one of the partners and you get a whole new mix.

 Understanding the Neurotypical – Asperger Relationship is difficult.
 I wrote a blog about Empathy 101 that expands on this subject of Autism Spectrum Disorder (ASD).
 Neurotypical persons in relationships with those with “Asperger’s Syndrome” expect and need empathy, but they don’t receive it from their ASD partners.
 This makes them feel alone, depressed, and socially isolated.
 They suffer from numerous stress-related chronic illnesses, because no one really understands what they’re going through.

-If you’re a member of our Asperger Syndrome: Partners & Family of Adults with ASD Meetup community, you probably understand this or you even live in similar environments.
+If you’re a member of our ”ASPERGER SYNDROME & RELATIONSHIPS: Life with an Adult on the Autism Spectrum” community, you probably understand this or you even live in similar environments.

 I see it every day in the group and I’m grateful we built this community together to support each other and share our relationship struggles.